afunnydev/tinysociety/content/articles/2018-07-27-11-beautiful-types-of-tiny-houses.md

 ---
 title: 11 Beautiful Types of Tiny Houses
-description: >-
-  There is something so enchanting about a tiny home.
+description: There is something so enchanting about a tiny home.
 Whether you’re interested in a tiny house on wheels or just to downsize, The idea of a simpler life is incredibly appealing.
 Not yet sold on the tiny house lifestyle?
 You will be after checking out the different types of tiny houses that exist.
 slug: 11-beautiful-types-of-tiny-houses
 author: molli
 image: /img/cover_pexel.png
 overlay: true
-date: '2018-07-24'
+date: 2018-07-24
+lastmod: 2023-04-19
 notloaded:
-  need: 'true'
+  need: "true"
 listing:
   title: 11 Beautiful Types of Tiny Houses
-  description: >-
-    What is it about tiny houses that captures our hearts and minds?
+  description: What is it about tiny houses that captures our hearts and minds?
     Why are these little guys so appealing?
 The answer is simple, really.
 It is the desire that we have for the simple pleasures of life; to live simply and big at the same time.
   image: /img/agriculture-alone-barn-259618-2-.jpg
-likes: '31'
 categories:
   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "31"
 ---
 Picture this.
 You wake up in the morning and walk down a short flight of stairs from the cosy loft to the kitchen.
 A light rain begins to fall as you perch yourself at the breakfast bar overlooking a quiet lake.
 You smile to yourself--maybe tomorrow I’ll wake up by the sea.